datastaxdevs/workshop-ai-as-api/README.md

 FastAPI will try to match the function arguments with the request parameters.

-To make this matching more effective, and gain input validation "for free" with that, we use "models" offered by `pydantic` and use those as the types for the endpoint functions.
+To make this matching more effective, and gain input validation "for free" with that, the code defines "models" in the `pydantic` sense and specifies them as the types for the endpoint functions.
 Try to invoke the API as follows and see what happens (note the empty body):
 ```